 POINTS OF INTEREST

-The Clubhouse Museum, Built in 1910 as the clubhouse employees of the Southwest Missouri Electric Railway Company, the museum now house Webb City History.
+The Clubhouse, Built in 1910 as the clubhouse employees of the Southwest Missouri Electric Railway Company, the museum now house Webb City History.
 Tours by appointment contact 417-673-5866, 115 N Madison.

 Mount Hope Cemetery, an outdoor chapel and Veteran’s Memorial inscribed with the names of the 77 Missouri Congressional Medal of Honor recipients is located at 3700 Range Line Rd.